ahmadhojati/Sturm_model_calibration/README.md

 # Sturm_model_calibration
-Here is the python code for updating Sturm's snow density model coefficients
+Here is the python code for updating Sturm's snow density model coefficients based on SNOTEL density data from 2014 to 2023

 # Snow Density Prediction with Sturm's Model